- 21 Apr 2021

 This is great for when you need to make sure what’s sent is the same as what is received, for example, if you download Firmware, we need to make sure that the whole package has been received on your computer.

 UDP (User Datagram Protocol) is mostly used when you are more interested in the speed of the transfer of the data, and not as much in the integrity.
 You see it most often when you are watching a video on the internet, or speaking to people using VOIP.
-If you in these cases are missing some packets, or receive them in the wrong order, then this will not be disastrous.
+If, in these cases, you are missing some packets, or receive them in the wrong order, then this will not be disastrous.
 As opposed to a TCP package we do not look for any acknowledgement packages, UDP is more interested in the number of packages that can be sent over the connection as quickly as possible.

 ICMP (Internet Control Message Protocol) is used by appliances to send information to other devices.
 This can be anything from error messages to responses about services that are unavailable.
 ICMP is not available to end-users as its main purpose is to enable communication between devices on a network.
 The main exception from this is that some diagnostics tools like PING and Traceroute rely on this protocol.